seldo/galls-law/fluent-conf.md

 # [fit] monolith
 # [fit] everything in one process

-^ Disparaging term for everything in one process.
+^ A monolith is a disparaging term for everything in one process.
 Really easy to write, often easy to deploy.
 Easy to think about.
 Easy to squish around as you're discovering what your app needs to be. npm registry started with one of these inside couchdb.

 ---